Frequently Asked Questions

 How do I apply to CGS?

 You can apply directly to CGS following the standard application process through undergraduate admissions.
 Boston University accepts the Common Application.
-Applicants who apply to CGS will be considered for both the September and January Programs.

 I've been admitted.
 What other resources should I check out as I make my decision?